 The full work, published in Physical Review Letters, can be accessed here.

 Mind the (N=28) GapFor roughly 70 years nuclides have been known to exhibit an enhanced stability to transmutation when they possess special, so called "magic", numbers of nucleons (neutrons and protons).
 However, it has been shown that magic numbers disappear (and new ones can take their place) for increasingly exotic nuclides.
-Until now, the lower limit for the number a protons (Z) a nucleus required for it to display magicity with 28 neutrons (N=28) was unknown.
-We measured the nuclear masses of 48Ar and 49Ar for the first time, demonstrating that the argon (Z=18) marks the lower-limit for N=28 magicity.
+Until now, the lower limit for the number a protons (Z) a nucleus required for it to display N=28 magicity was not known.
+We determined this honor belongs to argon (Z=18) using time-of-flight mass measurement.

 The full work, published in Physical Review Letters, can be accessed here.

-68Se Pumps the Breaks on the Rp-processThe rapid proton-capture (rp-)process is the nuclear reaction sequence that powers type-I x-ray bursts, thermonuclear explosions on the surfaces of accreting neutron stars.
+68Se Pumps the Breaks on the rp-ProcessType-I X-ray bursts are thermonuclear explosions occuring on the surfaces of accreting neutron stars.
 Of the thousands of possible nuclear reactions, a handful are thought to play a dominant role in the rate at which the burning of nuclear fuel proceeds, and therefore on the burst light output and burning ashes.
 Waiting-point nuclides play such a role in the rp-process, where burning of fuel is slow and the process stalls until the waiting-point nuclide has decayed away.
 Recently it was an open question as to what extent 68Se stalled the rp-process.
 By determining the mass difference between 68Se and its proton-capture daughter 69Br in a β+-delayed proton-emission measurement at the National Superconducting Cyclotron Laboratory at Michigan State University, we found 68Se substantially stalls the rp-process, quenching the light output of x-ray bursts at late times.

 The full work, published in Physics Letters B, can be accessed here.